populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/ants/ApplyTransform.rst.txt

 - *invert_transform_flags* (a list of boolean, optional) Invert transform flags.
-    For example if transforms parameter is equal to ['ants_Warp.nii.gz', 'trans.mat'] and invert_transform_flags is [False, True], the follinw trnasform will be applied:
+    For example if transforms parameter is equal to ['ants_Warp.nii.gz', 'trans.mat'] and invert_transform_flags is [False, True], the following transform will be applied:
     `--transform ants_Warp.nii.gz --transform [ trans.mat, 1 ]`
     Default is Undefined (ie parameter not used).